This Other Eden (film): Plot

 The film opens with a prologue set during the Irish War of Independence.
 Mick Devereaux and Commandant Jack Carberry of the Irish Republican Army (IRA) are meeting a British officer to negotiate a cease-fire.
 Carberry walks down a deserted road and is suddenly fired upon by hidden Black and Tan soldiers.
-Devereaux kneels beside Carberry as he dies, and Carberry pleads with him to "see to everything".
+Devereaux kneels beside Carberry as he dies, and Carberry pleads with him to "see to everything."

-Several years later, local Gombeen man McRoarty is attending a meeting of the Carberry Memorial Committee.
+Several years later, local gombeen man McRoarty is attending a meeting of the Carberry Memorial Committee.
 His daughter Maire is returning home from England.
 On the train, Maire meets Englishman Crispin Brown, who wishes to settle in Ballymorgan.
 A large house in Ballymorgan named Kilgarrig is soon to be auctioned.
 Preparations are being made for the erection of a statue commemorating Commandant Carberry.
 Maire meets her friend Conor Heaphy on the train to Ballymorgan.

 At the hotel, Maire introduces Crispin to everyone.
 He faces some hostility from Clannery for being an Englishman.
 Conor also receives an awkward response from the men, which puzzles him.
-McRoarty fears that Conor and Maire will begin a romantic relationship and reveals to her that Conor is the illegitimate son of Jack Carberry.
+McRoarty fears that Conor and Maire will begin a romantic relationship and reveals to her that Conor is the illegitimate son of Jack Carberry and of McRoarty's sister.
 Maire is accepting of the news but declares that she never had a romantic interest in Conor.
 Conor tells the Canon that he wishes to become a priest, but the Canon is hesitant.
-Devereaux eventually tells Conor that he is the illegitimate son of Carberry, which angers him.
+Devereaux eventually tells Conor that he is illegitimate, which angers him.
+(Prior to 1983, the son of unmarried parents could not become a priest without a dispensation.)